LyonParapente/EventOrganizer/last_release.md

-* Fix tomorrow events not sent anymore
+* Fix no email when new account